TheCryptMaster/CryptMasterServer/README.md

 import pyotp
 pyotp.random_base32()

 WARNING!!!!
 You will be storing your actual passwords in the .env file.
-It is imperative that there is not remote command prompt left open to this server.
+It is imperative that there is not any remote command prompt left open to this server.

 ## Adding or Removing Users and Servers